The short answer

 What eye problems do Huskies have?

-2. Progressive Retinal Atrophy (PRA) — gradual retinal degeneration leading to blindness by age 4–6.
-No cure; DNA testing identifies carriers.
-Most Huskies adapt well to blindness if it develops slowly
+- Progressive Retinal Atrophy (PRA), a gradual retinal degeneration that can lead to blindness in young adults.
+There is no cure, but DNA testing identifies carriers.
+Most Huskies adapt well if vision loss develops slowly

-5. Uveodermatologic syndrome — autoimmune condition affecting both eyes and skin pigmentation
+- Uveodermatologic syndrome, an autoimmune condition affecting both eyes and skin pigmentation

 Do Huskies get hip dysplasia?